AlexsLemonade/OpenPBTA-analysis/analyses/sample-distribution-analysis/README.md

  The interactive treemap can be found [here](https://alexslemonade.github.io/OpenPBTA-analysis/analyses/sample-distribution-analysis/plots/histology-treemap.html).
  The interactive, multilayer pie chart can be found [here](https://alexslemonade.github.io/OpenPBTA-analysis/analyses/plots/sample-distribution-analysis/histology-pie.html).

- `03-sample-distribution-plots.R ` produces a interactive multilayer pie chart representing sample distribution in cancer_group, experimental_strategy, tumor_descriptor and germline_sex_estimate.

-The `04-tumor-descriptor-and-assay-count` notebook contains a series of tables that count the number of each assay type and example primary vs. recurrence broken down by histology.
+The `03-tumor-descriptor-and-assay-count` notebook contains a series of tables that count the number of each assay type and example primary vs. recurrence broken down by histology.
 View the notebook [here](https://alexslemonade.github.io/OpenPBTA-analysis/analyses/sample-distribution-analysis/03-tumor-descriptor-and-assay-count.nb.html).